 On traditional init based systems, we would use the above commands to start and stop the MySQL server.

-$ sudo service mysql start $ sudo service mysql stop
+$ sudo systemctl start mysql $ sudo systemctl start stop

-Debian has migrated to Upstart, which is an event based daemon used for starting tasks and services and supervising them.
-On systems that use Upstart, we would start and stop MySQL server using the above commands.
+On systems that use systemd, we would start and stop MySQL server using the above commands.

 $ sudo /usr/local/mysql/support-files/mysql.server start $ sudo /usr/local/mysql/support-files/mysql.server stop